Chipotle Barbacoa

 4. Now?
 You wait.
 Set the slow cooker to low and just forget about it for 6 to 8 hours.

 5. When it’s done, the beef will be ridiculously tender.
-Like, barely-has-to-try shredding tender.
+Like, barely has to try shredding tender.
 Use two forks to pull it apart and stir it right back into the sauce.
 Taste it.
 Try not to eat half of it straight from the pot.
 Good luck with that.

 Slow-cooked shredded meat served in a rustic bowl with lime wedges.